KBNLresearch/OpenRefine-Wikibase/README.md

 **KB specific**
 * A (basic) manifest for connecting OpenRefine to https://kbtestwikibase.wikibase.cloud is available on [kb-test-wikibase-cloud-manifest.json](kb-test-wikibase-cloud-manifest.json).
-* For making this work for other WB instances, change *https://kbtestwikibase.wikibase.cloud* into the URL of the specific KB Wikibase you are dealing with, and don't forget to specify the base URL of the KB reconcilation service (g. http://localhost:8000 in the above example).
+* For making this work for other WB instances, change *https://kbtestwikibase.wikibase.cloud* into the URL of the specific KB Wikibase you are dealing with, and don't forget to specify the base URL of the KB reconcilation service.
-  * [localhost81-manifest.json](localhost81-manifest.json) is the (basic) manifest for connecting OpenRefine to http://www.localhost:81
+  * [localhost-test-manifest.json](localhost-test-manifest.json) is the (basic) manifest for connecting OpenRefine to the KB TEST WB at http://www.localhost:81 and the TEST recon service at http://www.localhost:8000
+  * [localhost-acc-manifest.json](localhost-acc-manifest.json) is the (basic) manifest for connecting OpenRefine to the KB ACC WB at http://www.localhost:82 and the ACC recon service at http://www.localhost:8001

 ## Configuration of your Wikibase instance